afsc-assessments/ebswp_2023/doc/EBSpollock.md

 slightly above average) but was highly unusual due to the complete lack of "cold pool" (i.e., a defined area where water near bottom was less than zero degrees.
 In 2019, the mean bottom temperature was the warmest during the period the survey has occurred (since 1982;  Fig. \ref{fig:bts_temp}).
+In 2020 the survey was canceled and detailed data were unavailable.
+The 2020 Ecosystem report (reference ?) contains model estimates of temperature distributions for the region and indicates that the bottom temperatures and cold pool extent were about average in 2020.

+The AFSC has expanded the area covered by the bottom trawl survey over time.
+In 1987 the "standard survey area" comprising 6 main strata was increased farther to the northwest and covered in all subsquent years.
+These two northern strata have varied in estimated pollock abundance.
-Beginning in 1987 NMFS expanded the standard survey area farther to the northwest.
-The pollock biomass levels found in the two northern strata in 2019 was 9\%--considerably more than the 4.3% average for the four previous survey years and the long-term average of 5\% (Table \ref{tab:bts_biom}).
+In 2019 about 9\% of the pollock biomass was found in these strata compared to a long term average of 5\% (Table \ref{tab:bts_biom}).
-In some years (e.g.,
-1997 and 1998) some stations had high catches of pollock in that region and this resulted in high estimates of sampling uncertainty (CVs of 95\% and 65\% for 1997 and 1998 respectively).
-This region is contiguous with the Russian border and the NBS region, and measures to increase consideration of those regions relative to exploited pollock stock continues.
+Importantly, this region is contiguous with the Russian border and the NBS region, and measures to increase consideration of those regions relative to the exploited pollock stock continues (e.g., O'leary et al.
+Submitted).

 The 2019 bottom-trawl survey biomass estimate (design-based, area swept) was 5.48 million t, above the average for this survey (4.7 million t).
-This is a substantial increase over the 3.11 million t estimated from the 2018 estimates.
+This was a substantial increase over the 3.11 million t estimated from the 2018 estimates.
 Both years were unusual in that there was a near-complete lack of cold water on the bottom throughout the survey area (Fig. \ref{fig:bts_temp_cpue}).